-- 1. Open the user account from which you want to unassign an access role. - a.
+- 1. Open the user account from which you want to unassign an access role.

+- a.
 From the menu bar, click

 - b.
 Under Access Control, click Users.

 - c.
 Select the user account.

 - 2. Click the Roles tab.

-- 3. From the Selected list, click to unassign the applicable access roles.
+- 3. From the Selected list, click to remove the applicable access role from the user.

-- 4. Click OK.

-- 5. Click Save or Apply.

-- Click Save to save and exit.
+- 4. Click Save or Save and Close.

-- Click Apply to apply the changes and continue working.
+- To apply the changes and continue working, click Save.

+- To save and exit, click Save and Close.